elementary/website/docs/code/os-dev.md

 ## WingPanel {#wingpanel}

 When developing the Panel (codenamed WingPanel) or panel-related packages like the Applications Menu and indicators, you want to start WingPanel from the command line to view logs.
-WingPanel is automatically started and restarted by Cerbere.
-To remove WingPanel from its monitored applications:
+WingPanel is automatically started and restarted by `gnome-session`.
+If wingpanel is stopped/killed twice within a minute, it will stop automatically restarting, and you can gather logs:

-1. In dconf Editor, browse to `/io/elementary/desktop/cerbere/monitored-processes`
-2. Disable "Use default value"
-3. Change the "Custom value" to `['plank']`
-4. In Terminal run `killall wingpanel` to stop the current WingPanel
+1. In Terminal run `killall wingpanel` twice to stop the current WingPanel
-5. Start wingpanel by running `wingpanel`
+2. Start wingpanel with debug logging by running `G_MESSAGES_DEBUG=all wingpanel`

-To restore normal behavior simply enable "Use default value" in dconf Editor.
-Cerbere will notice this and start to monitor WingPanel again.
+To restore normal behavior simply logout and back in again to restart your session.

 ## Gala {#gala}